Still getting over the isolation of the pandemic? Here are my tips on how to make mom friends, post-pandemic, to combat anxiety and loneliness.

 How isolation has affected moms

-Isolation from loved ones and the lack of human interaction has contributed to loneliness and depression in many people, including mothers.
+Isolation from loved ones and the lack of human interaction have contributed to loneliness and depression in many people, including mothers.

 New mom loneliness is a real thing during the postpartum phase ‒ add to that a pandemic and things can really spiral.